tocsoft/rocker/readme.markdown

 still In *very* early development.

 ToDo
 -----------------
-* Add support for attachments
+* support for authentication (would help if i understud how couchDB handled authenticatoin in the outset :S)
+* add query parameters to views, keys etc.